 This way, if something or someone blocks one drain, the pump will pull water from the other drain, while eliminating the suction on the blocked drain.

 Adding a heater to your in-ground pool can extend the swimming season by at least two months in both the spring and fall.
-You have two options for pool heaters:
+You have several options for pool heaters:

 Ask us which type of pool or spa heater is best suited for your application.

-One of the questions we are most often asked is, do I need a fence around my pool?
+One of the questions we are most often asked is: do I need a fence around my pool?
 The answer is yes.
-All pools require a minimum 4-foot high fence surrounding the pool area.
-Make sure the fence you install has a self closing and self latching gate.
+All pools require a minimum of a 4-foot high fence surrounding the pool area.
+Make sure the fence you install has a self-closing and self-latching gate.

 Besides being an important safety feature, fencing can be used in many creative ways around your pool.
 Such uses include, but are not limited to: